vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 ### Brief
 - Autotools is suite of programming tools used to make source code packages portable to many Unix-like systems
-- Autotools consists of the GNU utility programs Autoconf, Automake, and Libtool
+- Autotools mainly consists of the GNU utility programs Autoconf, Automake, and Libtool

 ### Why we need Autotools